 - reassurance-seeking behaviours, which can have relationship implications

 - unhealthy, risky or self-destructive behaviours, such as using alcohol or drugs to self-medicate the symptoms.

-Unfortunately, these coping strategies often make the anxiety worse and only serve to maintain the anxiety disorder.
+Unfortunately, these coping strategies often worsen the anxiety and only serve to maintain the anxiety disorder.

 Can Anxiety Disorders be Treated?

 Therapies, including Cognitive Behaviour Therapy (CBT), can be helpful as they support us in exploring and adjusting the way we react to stressful life events and triggers, as well as the scale of our responses.
-They can also help to limit distorted thinking, replace negative thoughts and teach us healthy coping skills.
+They can also help limit distorted thinking, replace negative thoughts, and teach healthy coping skills.

 Medications can also be used to support treatment, including anti-depressants, beta-blockers, and benzodiazepines.

 It’s important to remember that recovery is a journey and will take time and persistence.
 It is helpful to concentrate on learning more about ourselves and developing positive ways to cope rather than focusing on getting rid of every symptom of our anxiety problem.